-For some reason, usually to try and show that one of them is the innocent victim, parents feel the need to tell their children all the nitty-gritty details about why they are getting a divorce.
+For some reason, parents feel the need to tell their children all the nitty-gritty details about why they are getting a divorce.
 This is a big mistake.
 This can be very damaging emotionally for a child since it increases the anxiety and stress as they are forced to reconcile two different realities: the reality they want to believe that their parents can be trusted and have the children’s best interests at heart, with the reality that their parents may not be trustworthy and are selfish.

 The truth that your children need to know about your divorce they will learn eventually.
 You don’t need to help it along.
 Our Lord promises this in the Gospel of Luke:

 *“There is nothing concealed that will not be revealed, nor secret that will not be known.
 Therefore whatever you have said in the darkness will be heard in the light, and what you have whispered behind closed doors will be proclaimed on the housetops.”* – Luke 12:2-3

 When children want to know why you are getting a divorce, it is always best to make sure that they know they had nothing to do with it.
 It can be helpful to frame the divorce as a promise that can no longer be kept.
 Children understand that bad things happen when promises are not kept and this usually helps them understand why the divorce is happening.

 Over time, as children grow in maturity, they will be able to put the necessary pieces together to understand the fuller picture of why their parents divorced.
 This helps them accept the reality of the divorce better, and even learn from their parents’ mistakes.
 Disclosing too much information, too soon, robs them of this opportunity.